Chicago Teachers Union, in First-Ever Election, Is Seeking ‘Total Control’ of City’s School Board

 Scott Olson/Getty Images

-A battle is unfolding over who will control public schools in one of America’s most highly-populated cities, as early voting kicks off in Chicago on Thursday in a pivotal election that includes the Windy City’s first-ever school board race.
+A battle is unfolding over who will control public schools in one of America’s most highly-populated cities, as early voting kicks off at Chicago on Thursday in a pivotal election that includes the Windy City’s first-ever school board race.

-The union “ran him [Brandon Johnson] for mayor, poured millions of dollars into his campaign,” an editor at Illinois Policy Institute who is tracking the school board race, Dylan Sharkey, tells The New York Sun.
+The union “ran him [Brandon Johnson] for mayor, poured millions of dollars into his campaign,” an editor at Illinois Policy Institute who is tracking the school board race, Dylan Sharkey, tells the New York Sun.
 Between the teachers union endorsing a candidate in each district, and the mayor appointing the other seats, the union is “gunning for total control of Chicago’s School Board,” he says.

 Recent polling commissioned by the institute shows that only 36 percent of likely Chicago voters approve of the Chicago Teachers Union, while 46 percent have an unfavorable opinion.
 The polling indicates that the union’s leader is even less popular — only 17 percent of those surveyed had a favorable opinion of its president, Stacy Davis Gates.
 That polling could suggest that voters will pushback on the union-endorsed candidates in the upcoming election.